cloudogu/k8s-appops-security-talks/2020-10-23-heise-devsec/docs/slides/06-network-policies.md

 My recommendations:

-* In non-`kube-system` namespaces: allow selected ingress traffic only.
+* In all application namespaces: allow selected ingress traffic only.
 * Use with care
-  * limiting ingress traffic in `kube-system`
+  * restricting `egress` for cluster-external traffic
-  * `egress` limiting for cluster-external traffic
+  * restrict traffic in `kube-system` and for operators